Six-Session Yoga: Self-Generation & Short Version

 Requested like this, my supreme guru alights on the crown of my head.
 We merge – samaja.

 Samaja is the Sanskrit word meaning “to unite.”
-It’s the same word “to come together” and so it also means “assemblies.”
-In Guhyasamaja, it’s the same word; it’s the samaja, the coming together or the assembly of guhya – all the hidden secret factors.
+It’s the same word “to come together,” so it also means “assemblies.”
+In Guhyasamaja, it’s the same word, it’s the samaja, the coming together or the assembly of guhya, all the hidden secret factors.

-Up until now we’ve been visualizing our guru-yidam in front of us.
-Now we imagine the guru-yidam comes to the top of our head and sits there, with his face in the same direction that our face is facing.
-So then that gets smaller and smaller, it dissolves into light, goes down our central channel and merges at our heart so that we become inseparable.
+Up until now, we’ve been visualizing our guru-yidam in front of us.
+Now, we imagine the guru-yidam comes to the top of our head and sits there, with his face in the same direction that our face is facing.
+Then, that gets smaller and smaller, dissolves into light, goes down our central channel and merges at our heart so that we become inseparable.
 It merges with our mind, and then we dissolve all appearances with the understanding of voidness.

 If we are visualizing ourselves as a yidam with the HUM in our hearts, then he dissolves and merges into the HUM.
-At this point, we remind ourselves of voidness, and in that state of voidness we dissolve all appearances of true existence, which here is equivalent to dissolving all appearances.
-So you stay in a state of voidness.
-But this is with the understanding of voidness – that true existence is impossible.
-It’s not that we just shut off the light and don’t see anything anymore, and then the next stage we turn the light back on.
-The point is to dissolve the appearances of true existence based on understanding that this does not correspond to anything real.
-This is impossible, that things exist in the way that they appear to us.
+At this point, we remind ourselves of voidness, and in that state of voidness, we dissolve all appearances of true existence, which here is equivalent to dissolving all appearances.
+We stay in a state of voidness.
+This is with the understanding of voidness, that true existence is impossible.
+It’s not that we just shut off the light and don’t see anything anymore, and then in the next stage, we turn the light back on.
+The point is to dissolve the appearances of true existence based on understanding that they do not correspond to anything real.
+It is impossible that things exist in the way that they appear to us.

 This fulfills the root tantric vow not to neglect meditating on voidness three times each day and three times each night.
 This line is not recited the second and third time.